What is a Tax Lien and How Do You Resolve It?

 How to withdraw a federal tax lien

-• Owe no more than $50,000 in taxes
+• Owe no more than $50,000 in taxes.

-• Have your Direct Debit Installment Agreement on track to pay off the entire amount owed within 72 months or before the Collection Statute expires, whichever is earlier
+• Have your Direct Debit Installment Agreement on track to pay off the entire amount owed within 72 months or before the Collection Statute expires (whichever is earlier).

-• Be fully compliant with all other payment and filing requirements
+• Be fully compliant with all other payment and filing requirements.

-• Have at least three consecutive payments made in the direct debit payment plan
+• Have at least three consecutive payments made in the direct debit payment plan.

-• Have no defaults on your Direct Debit Installment agreement with the IRS
+• Have no defaults on your Direct Debit Installment agreement with the IRS.

 With the withdrawal of the tax lien, you’ll ensure that other creditors aren’t competing with the IRS for your property while you work towards paying off the tax debt.

-Keeping your business tax-debt-free is your best bet
+Keep your business tax-debt-free

 Having a tax lien on your business can make it difficult to get the financing you need to grow and thrive.
 While it’s not impossible to get funding with a tax lien, it’s likely to cost you more with a higher interest rate, shorter terms, and other criteria that reduce the risk to the lender.
 The best approach is to always pay your tax obligations in full and on time.
 There’s never a bad time to start planning your tax strategy, so get in touch with your tax professional or CPA today to get started.
-If you need

 Give your business a boost!